Let’s Make a New Orleans Feast!

 Side Dish – (Recipe Below)

 The recipe for Grilled Oysters is my version of the one used by Drago’s Restaurant in New Orleans.
 The first time I had those oysters, I felt I could easily eat one dozen of them by myself.
-So Good!
+They are So Good!
 You can find my recipe here.
-Don’t forget to have some bread nearby so that you can dip a slice in all the buttery goodness!
+Don’t forget to have some bread (toasted garlic bread) nearby.
+You need to soak some bread, and dip a slice in all the buttery goodness!
+Is there a lot of butter in this dish?
+Yes…deal with it!

 Grilled Oysters